mattischrome/console-blog/content/posts/the-same-yet-different/index.md

 - Photos
 - Seventeen
 title: The same, but different
-heroImage: ../../assets/images/defaultHero.jpg
-description: Ingrid and I got married a month ago.
-It was a lovely day.
-We had a simple ceremony with two
 ---
 Ingrid and I got married a month ago.
 It was a lovely day.
 We had a simple ceremony with two witnesses, our friends Sue and Andrew.
 We kept it quiet and small, as we just wanted to be married without too much fuss.
 A month on, we're happy to report that we are glad we did it.